tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    I am not the world expert on Krol.
+    Now, I am not the world expert on Krol.
 What I have heard about him would fill a book, although only half of it is likely true.

     I do know he’s been an important figure in Antiquity.
 He appears again as a man in our modern age, and